Mastercard/crossborder-services-reference-app/README.md

 ### Setup
 - Create an account at [Mastercard Developers](https://developer.mastercard.com/account/sign-up).
 - Create a new project and add `Mastercard Cross-Border Services` API to your project.
 - Configure project and download signing key.
+It will download the zip file.
-- Select converted .p12 file from .pem file and copy it to `src\main\resources` in the project folder.
+- Select .p12 file from zip and copy it to `src\main\resources` in the project folder.
 - Open `[project folder]\src\main\resources\mastercard-api.properties` and configure below parameters.

     >**mastercard.api.environment.sandbox.endPointURL=http://sandbox.api.mastercard.com**, its a static field, will be used as a host to make API calls.